 St Keverne – The beautiful 15th Century church is the largest in West Cornwall with monuments to people drowned in ships wrecked off The Manacles (the most dreaded of all reefs in Cornwall).
 There's a 32 pound corronade recovered from the wreck of HMS Primrose in 1809 there too.

-St Michaels Mount – This historic island castle can be accessed on foot over the causeway at low tide or by ferry at high tide.
+St Michaels Mount – This historic island castle, run by the National Trust, can be accessed on foot over the causeway at low tide or by ferry at high tide.

 Trelowarren – A historic house with pretty gardens and woodland walks.
 The New Yard restaurant is worth a visit as is the Walled Garden Spa (with swimming pool).